-This is a quick defrost feature that allows you to choose a preset 2 minute defrost cycle at the touch of a button.
+This is a quick defrost feature that allows you to choose a preset 1.0 lbs. defrost cycle.

-Exam ple: To defrost for 2 minutes.
+Example: To defrost for 1.0 lbs.

-Quick Defrost 1.
-Press Quick Defrost.
+Defrost 1.
+Touch Defrost twice.

-NOTE: Th e oven will start automatically.
+START Enter 2.
+Touch START/Enter.

-2. Halfway through the cycle, the oven will beep.
-Open the door, turn the meat over, Close the door, and press START/Enter to resume defrosting until the cycle ends.
+3. Halfway through the cycle, the oven will beep.
+Open the door, turn the meat over, Close the door, and touch START/Enter to resume defrosting until the cycle ends.

-When the defrost time is over, four beeps will sound and End will display.
+When the defrost time is over, four beeps will sound and "COOK END" will display.